tarquin-the-brave/not-a-v-word-cookbook/src/introduction.md

 # My Cooking Philosophy

-My approach to cooking has always been focussed around simplicity and imprecision.
+My approach to cooking has always been focussed around simplicity which permits imprecision.
 I've never been that into preparing big set pieces with thousands of ingredients or anything that requires measuring or a precise process.
-Needless to say I avoid baking like the plague.
+Needless to say I avoid baking at all costs (and I don't really like sweet things.
+I'll take a 2nd main over a pudding any day).

 While this approach was likely born out of laziness rather than an appreciation of the subtlety and simplicity of individual flavours, I'd like to think that's where I've ended up.
 I now find myself stripping away ingredients from a dish to find and appreciate the core flavours on their own.
-Restaurant food, especially, is made in a way to convince you it was worth the money you paid for it, so it has all the extra flourishes thrown in the hope that someone doesn't think "that's easy, I could do that!".
+Restaurant food especially, is made in a way to convince you it was worth the money you paid for it, so it has all the extra flourishes thrown in the hope that someone doesn't think "that's easy, I could do that!".
 So while driven somewhat by the